Are you a snow-lover, or a beach bum?

-There’s lots of reasons you may prefer warmer weather over the cold.
+There are lots of reasons you may prefer warmer weather over the cold.
 But one thing you may not have thought about is how the weather where you live affects your body.
+What if we told you that living in warm weather is good for you?

 As it turns out, climate and temperature can have a big impact on your health.

-And while you may have your own preferences, the facts are clear: there’s lots of health benefits to living in warm weather.
+And while you may have your own preferences, the facts are clear: there are lots of health benefits to living in warm weather.

 5 Benefits of Living in Warm Weather